Mark-MDO47/HalloweenEyes/HW/XIAO_ESP32S3_Sense/README.md

 2. After loading, the module may just not run.
 In this case, disconnect the USB cable and re-connect and it may start running.
 Otherwise, try re-loading.

-Honorable mentions also to the **techiesms** YouTube "Smallest Camera Module based on ESP32 S3 | XIAO ESP32S3 Sense"
+Also thanks to the **techiesms** YouTube "Smallest Camera Module based on ESP32 S3 | XIAO ESP32S3 Sense"
 - https://www.youtube.com/watch?v=_wvuOsRgmt4

 ## Arduino IDE setup